nsg/arch-heimdal-krb-client/README.md

 The binaries are installed in `/usr/` and conflicts with the `krb5` package that you most likely already have installed.
 I provide a package called `lib64-krb5` that only contains the libraries from MIT kerberos.

 To use this, first install `lib64-krb5`, answer yes to the conflicting package `krb5` to remove it.

+# How to build

+Execute `makepkg` as a normal user, the package will be build and called `heimdal-krb-client-version-x86_64.pkg.tar.xz`

+# How to install

+Make sure `lib64-krb5` is installed and execute `pacman -U heimdal-krb-client-version-x86_64.pkg.tar.xz`